nculwell/MathStudy/LogicDiscrete.md

 * Trudeau, *Introduction to Graph Theory*
 * Chartrand, *Introductory Graph Theory*
+* Chartrand, Zhang, *A First Course in Graph Theory*

+  More in-depth than Chartrand's other intro book.

 * Martin, *Counting: The Art of Enumerative Combinatorics*
 * Wilf, *generatingfunctionology*
 * Chen, *Principles and Techniques in Combinatorics*